pcolmant/repanier/README.md

 Repanier
 ========

-Repanier is a tool for local producers and consumers groups (GAC, GASAP, AMAP, …) which helps organizing schedules, orders, membership and payments followup.
+Repanier is a tool for local consumers groups (GAC, GASAP, AMAP, …) which helps organizing schedules, orders, membership and payments followup.

   - [Documentation](https://repanier.be/fr/)
   - [Survol](https://repanier.be/fr/documentation/survol/)